EAP and Safe Work Australia: Managing Psychosocial Risks in the Workplace

 Reporting and Compliance Evidence

-Within six months, engagement surveys showed a 45% improvement in perceived support and a 30% drop in stress-related leave.
-The company’s proactive EAP strategy also positioned them as an industry leader in Safe Work Australia compliance.
+After a period of six months, engagement surveys revealed a forty-five percent improvement in perceived support and a thirty percent reduction in stress-related leave.
+Additionally, the proactive EAP policy of the organization served to establish them as a leader in the industry with regard to Safe Work Australia compliance.

 Future-Proofing Safety and Wellbeing